Corporal punishment in schools: Colombia

 Colombian private and public schools were banned from using "penalties involving physical or psychological abuse" through the Children and Adolescents Code 2006, though it is not clear whether this also applies to indigenous communities.

 Costa Rica

 All corporal punishment, both in school and in the home, has been banned since 2008.

 Czech Republic

 Corporal punishment is outlawed under Article 31 of the Education Act.

 Denmark

 Corporal punishment was prohibited in the public schools in Copenhagen Municipality in 1951 and by law in all schools of Denmark on 14 June 1967.

 Egypt

-A 1998 study found that random physical punishment (not proper formal corporal punishment) was being used extensively by teachers in Egypt to punish behavior they regarded as unacceptable.
+A 1998 study found that random physical punishment (not proper formal corporal punishment) was being used extensively by teachers in Egypt to punish behaviour they regarded as unacceptable.
 Around 80% of the boys and 60% of the girls were punished by teachers using their hands, sticks, straps, shoes, punches, and kicks as most common methods of administration.
 The most common reported injuries were bumps and contusions.